-This IDB oversee 1138 hectares of land around Rawcliffe and Rawcliffe Bridge; it maintains 32km of watercourses some of which takes the water from the M62, all water falling within the board area has to be pumped into either the River Aire to the North or River Don to the South via 7 Pumping stations.
+This IDB oversees 1138 hectares of land around Rawcliffe and Rawcliffe Bridge.
+It maintains 32km of watercourses some of which takes the water from the M62, all water falling within the board area has to be pumped into either the River Aire to the North or River Don to the South via 7 Pumping stations.

 Board Area Plan (pdf 1mb opens in new window)